palantir/go-java-launcher/README.md

 Note that the custom `jvmOpts` appear after the static `jvmOpts` and thus typically take precendence; the exact behaviour may depend on the Java distribution.

-`env` supports a very limited set of automatic expansions if you surround the expansion variable with `%%` as shown above, for `CUSTOM_PATH`.
-The following expansions are supported:
+`env` block, both in static and custom configuration, supports restricted set of automatic expansions for values assigned to environment variables.
+Variables are expanded if they are surrounded with `%%` as shown above for `CUSTOM_PATH`.
+The following fixed expansions are supported:

-* `%%.CWD%%`: The current working directory of the user which executed this process
+* `%%CWD%%`: The current working directory of the user which executed this process

+Expansions are only performed on the values.
+No expansions are performed on the keys.

 # License
 This repository is made available under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).